Sunk Cost Fallacy

-The Sunk Cost Fallacy refers to how people continue with a behaviour or project based upon the emotional and financial investment they have already made.
+The Sunk Cost Fallacy refers to how people continue with a behaviour or project based on the emotional and financial investment they have made.
 One reason for this behaviour identified by Psychologists Daniel Kahneman and Amos Tversky is loss aversion.
-This means people are generally less willing to accept a loss than make a gain and so have the tendency to avoid losses.
+This means people are less willing to accept a loss than make a gain.
+So they have the tendency to avoid losses.

-People who have incurred a sunk cost also tend to over-estimate the probability that a project will be successful compared to those who have not been subject to a sunk cost.
+People who have incurred a sunk cost also over-estimate the probability that a project will be successful compared to those who have not.
 The fallacy may be the result of a combination of factors, including a bias caused by an ongoing commitment, the status quo bias, cognitive dissonance, plausibility deniability and regret avoidance.
 All these biases may make people less willing to accept failure and halt their behaviour.

 In an experiment by Hal R Arkes and Catherine Bulmer (1985) theatre season ticket purchasers were randomly offered a discount of either $2, $7 or zero.
-Those customers who purchased tickets at the normal price attended more shows than those who purchased tickets at either of the two discounts.
-As the discounts were assigned randomly the groups should not have differed on either the costs or benefits they expected by attending each show.
+Customers who purchased tickets at the normal price attended more shows than those who purchased either of the two discounts.
+As the discounts were assigned randomly the groups should not have differed on either the costs or benefits.
 The only difference between the groups was the sunk cost they had incurred.

 We see evidence of the sunk cost fallacy in all aspects of life.
-In business many projects suffer from sunk costs fallacy when the business owners or project managers persevere with initiatives that are over-budget and behind schedule despite warnings that the project is unlikely to deliver a return on investment.
-Advertising campaigns that fail to deliver a return on investment are often re-run on the basis that it should be given a second chance.
+In business many projects suffer from sunk costs fallacy.
+When business owners or project managers persevere with initiatives that are over-budget and behind schedule despite warnings that the project is unlikely to deliver a return on investment.
+Advertising campaigns that fail to deliver this are often re-run on the basis that it should have a second chance.